nightscout/AndroidAPS/README-Combo.md

   in non-testing scenarios (e.g. bolusing from the pump and then immediately bolusing from AAPS).

-// TODO when to check for pump-boluses? before a bolus, sure, but also every 15m when running another command (or through keepalive?)

 Usage
 - This is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using is not able to fully understand the system.